Understanding the Protection of Personal Information Act (POPIA) and its Applicability in South Africa

 Public Sector: All governmental departments, municipalities, and state-owned entities are subject to POPIA.
 It is vital for public institutions to implement measures to protect personal information and ensure compliance with the act.

 Data Subjects: POPIA provides individuals, referred to as “data subjects,” with certain rights and protections concerning their personal information.
 These rights include the right to access their data, request corrections, and object to the processing of their information for direct marketing purposes.
+For a deeper understanding of what constitutes personal information under the Act, see our article on the POPI Act in South Africa.

 Responsibilities and Impact

-Under POPIA, all organizations and individuals processing personal information are required to adhere to certain principles and take appropriate measures to protect data.
+Under POPIA, all organisations and individuals processing personal information are required to adhere to certain principles and take appropriate measures to protect data.
 Some key responsibilities include obtaining informed consent, only collecting necessary information, and implementing security safeguards to prevent data breaches.

 Conclusion

 In a nutshell, who does POPIA apply to: The Protection of Personal Information Act (POPIA) applies to a wide range of entities and individuals in South Africa, both in the public and private sectors.
 Adherence to POPIA is crucial to protect personal information, promote responsible data processing, and ensure the privacy rights of individuals are upheld.
+With the Information Regulator now actively enforcing the Act and the 2025 regulatory amendments expanding data subject rights, compliance is more important than ever.